rusluck/Guessing-Game-Cs/README.md

 If you don't have git you can install it here https://git-scm.com/downloads

-Step 2: Go to Debug/Guessing Game.exe
+Step 2: Go to net6.0/Guessing-Game-Cs.exe